MANUFACTURER(S): Westland - UK

-Detailing the development and operational history of the Westland Welkin Twin-Engine High-Altitude Interceptor / Heavy Fighter
+Detailing the development and operational history of the Westland Welkin Twin-Engine High-Altitude Interceptor / Heavy Fighter.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 With its origins in the Westland Whirlwind, the Westland Welkin (meaning "Vault of Heaven") was a twin-engined fighter designed as a high-altitude interceptor to defend against another possible Luftwaffe bombing campaign against the English mainland.
 The appearance of Germany's modified Junkers Ju 86 reconnaissance bombers brought about the memories of the Battle of Britain Luftwaffe bombing raids that were an all-too-common occurrence throughout the summer of 1940.
 The Welkin was eventually developed and produced but led on non-descript operational existence for the Royal Air Force as the new Luftwaffe bombing campaign over England never materialized.
 As such, the Welkin was deemed unnecessary and modified high-altitude Supermarine Spitfires were more than capable of achieving the same result.